Justin Peck

 Justin Peck (born September 8, 1987) is an American choreographer, director, and dancer associated with New York City Ballet, of which he was appointed Resident Choreographer in July 2014, being the second person in the history of the institution to hold this title.
-In 2018 he won the Tony Award for Best Choreography for his work on the third Broadway revival of Rodgers and Hammerstein's Carousel.
-Peck also choreographed the 2021 Steven Spielberg film West Side Story, an adaptation of the musical.
+A three-time Tony Award for Best Choreography recipient, he won in 2018 for the revival of Rodgers and Hammerstein's Carousel, in 2024 for the Sufjan Stevens original dance musical, Illinoise and in 2025 for Buena Vista Social Club.
+On film, Peck choreographed the dance sequences for Steven Spielberg musical adaptation West Side Story (2021) and Bradley Cooper's biographical drama Maestro (2023).

-Early life
+Early life and education

 Peck was born in Washington, D.C., and grew up in San Diego, California.
+His father was from New York and his mother was of Ukrainian descent, born and raised in Argentina.
 He began tap dancing when he was nine years old, after seeing a performance of Bring in 'da Noise.
 When Peck was 13, he witnessed a performance of American Ballet Theatre in Giselle which inspired him to begin training in the ballet form.
+At 15 years old, Peck moved to New York City to attend the School of American Ballet.

 Career

-At 15 years old, Peck moved to New York City to attend the School of American Ballet.
+2006–2012: Early work and breakthrough

 In 2006, when he was 18 years old, he was invited by Peter Martins to join the New York City Ballet as an apprentice.
-In June 2007, he was promoted to corps de ballet.
+In Spring 2007, he was promoted to corps de ballet.
 In February 2013, he was promoted to soloist.
 At New York City Ballet, Peck has danced extensive repertoire, performing in existing and new works by George Balanchine, Jerome Robbins, Peter Martins, Benjamin Millepied, Alexei Ratmansky, Lynne Taylor-Corbett, and Christopher Wheeldon.

-In 2008, Peck choreographed his first ballet.
-He has since created more than 25 works, for companies such as New York City Ballet, San Francisco Ballet, Pacific Northwest Ballet, Miami City Ballet, LA Dance Project, and Paris Opera Ballet.
+In 2012, he choreographed In Creases, his first New York City Ballet.
+He has since created more than 25 works for companies such as New York City Ballet, San Francisco Ballet, Pacific Northwest Ballet, Houston Ballet, Miami City Ballet, LA Dance Project, and Paris Opera Ballet.

+2013–2019: Established work

 Alastair Macaulay, the chief dance critic at The New York Times, described Peck in an article as "the third important choreographer to have emerged in classical ballet this century."
 In 2014, Peck was named the New York City Ballet's Resident Choreographer, the youngest and only the second ever to hold the position.
 Peck is the focus of the 2014 Jody Lee Lipes documentary Ballet 422.
+Ballet 422 follows Peck's process of creating Paz de la Jolla for the New York City Ballet, focusing on aspects such as choreography, staging, lighting, and costumes.
+The movie was filmed and directed by Jody Lee Lipes, an American cinematographer known for his cinematography in the television show Girls and film Manchester by the Sea.